microsoft/MIDI/src/prototyping/network-midi/README.md

 This is a prototype, not production code.
 The Protocol is not yet completed so please do not implement any application or device code based on what you see here.

+The NuGet package generated from this code is also used directly by the settings app, currently, to demonstrate Network MIDI through the MIDI Monitor.
+The production version of this transport will be loaded into the service process, not any client process.

 ## Intent

 The intent of Network MIDI 2.0 as a transport on Windows is to make it as transparent as possible to apps and users.
 Apps and users will be able to identify a device and endpoint as a Network MIDI 2.0 device or endpoint, but otherwise, they are treated like any other UMP Endpoint on Windows.
 That includes being multi-client, participating in filtering and routing in the service, and more.